 If you are not sure how to operate a piece of equipment, ask.
-The checkout staff is happy to help you with any questions you have about the equipment, including how to properly operate it.
-Operating manuals are available for equipment.
+The checkout staff is there to help you.
+Equipment operating manuals are available for checkout.

 Allow time on your return day for you and the attendant to inspect each piece of your equipment together.
 Your equipment return will not be considered complete until you both agree upon the condition of the returned equipment.

 Do not leave the equipment checkout room before your equipment return is fully reviewed and accounted for, and logged in the system.
 Otherwise, it is considered a late return and you will be penalized accordingly.

 If a piece of equipment does not work properly, or if you suspect that something may not be working correctly, notify the checkout staff when you return the equipment.
 99% of the time the problem is due to simple wear and tear of equipment and not something for which you will be charged.

 If equipment is lost or stolen, report the loss to the UC San Diego Police Department immediately at 858-534-HELP (4357).